SkylineCommunications/dataminer-docs-connectors/connector/doc/Generic_Carrier_Monitor_Manager.md

 In the 2.x.x.x range of the connector, DVEs are created using the **Generic Carrier Monitor Manager Device** protocol, which contain the measurements per demodulator element.

-Current supported demodulator connectors are: Tandberg RX1290, Ericsson RX8330 and Newtec EL970.
+Current supported demodulator connectors are: Tandberg RX1290, Ericsson RX8330, Newtec EL970 and Newtec MCX7000.

 ### Version Info